 - Established performance management system and career development system.

-- Generous studies assistance arrangements for part time study providing financial assistance of up to $2750 per semester in study fees and up to 6 hours per week in study leave.
+- Generous study assistance arrangements including financial assistance of up to $2750 per semester and up to 6 hours per week in study leave.

 - Range of in house training and leadership development programs.